angular-fullstack/generator-angular-fullstack/readme.md

 * oAuth integrations: `Facebook` `Twitter` `Google`
 * Socket.io integration: `Yes`, `No`

-## Project Structure

-Overview

-    ├── client
-    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
-    ├── e2e                     - Our protractor end to end tests
-    │
-    └── server
-        ├── api                 - Our apps server api ├── auth                - For handling authentication with different auth strategies ├── components          - Our reusable or app-wide components ├── config              - Where we do the bulk of our apps configuration │   └── local.env.js    - Keep our environment variables out of source control │   └── environment     - Configuration specific to the node environment └── views               - Server rendered views

-An example client component in `client/app`

-    main
-    ├── main.js                 - Routes
-    ├── main.controller.js      - Controller for our main route
-    ├── main.controller.spec.js - Test
-    ├── main.html               - View
-    └── main.less               - Styles

-An example server component in `server/api`

-    thing
-    ├── index.js                - Routes
-    ├── thing.controller.js     - Controller for our `thing` endpoint
-    ├── thing.model.js          - Database model
-    ├── thing.socket.js         - Register socket events
-    └── thing.spec.js           - Test

 ## Injection

 A grunt task looks for new files in your `client/app` and `client/components` folder and automatically injects them in the appropriate places based on an injection block.